OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 When using [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), encryption does guarantee confidentiality but it does not guarantee integrity since the receiver's public key is public.
 For the same reason, encryption does not ensure the identity of the sender.

 **Rule**: For XML data, use XML digital signatures to provide message integrity using the sender's private key.
-This signature can be validated by the recipient using the sender’s digital certificate (public key).
+This signature can be validated by the recipient using the sender's digital certificate (public key).

 # Message Confidentiality